tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/README.md

 Key objectives of this project include:

    - Writing efficient SQL queries to extract, transform, and analyse data.
-   - Developing interactive Power BI dashboards to visualize critical metrics and trends.
+   - Developing interactive Power BI dashboards to visualise critical metrics and trends.
    - Writing DAX measures within Power BI to clearly demonstrate key data, and allow for interactive data visualisation.
    - Applying data-driven insights to address business challenges, such as identifying peak travel times, analysing customer segments, and evaluating route performance.